 The Auth Service is one of the Edge Services that enables the Storj S3-compatible gateway and Linkshare service to interact with browser-based or other cloud-native applications.

-When objects are shared via the Linksharing service or via the S3-compatible hosted gateway, an Access Grant is automatically registered with the Auth Service.
+When objects are shared via Linksharing Service or via the Storj-hosted S3 Compatible Gateway, an Access Grants is automatically registered with the Auth Service.
 The Access Grant used in conjunction with the edge services does contain encryption information for the objects that are within the scope of the Access Grant.
 Access Grants registered with the Auth Service are encrypted with an encryption key that is not stored or persisted by any Storj Service.
-The encryption key used to encrypt the Access Grants are held by the user or the user’s application.
+The encryption key used to encrypt the Access Grants are held by the user or the user's application.

 In all cases, the encryption key used to encrypt the Access Grants registered with the Auth Service is managed in the same way and treated the same way by the code.
 There are three different ways the users and applications interact with the Auth Service:

-Where customers elect to utilize server-side encryption in conjunction with Storj Edge Services, Storj Edge Services only hold customer encryption information during the duration of an operation but not longer.
+Where customers elect to utilize Design Decision - Server-side Encryption in conjunction with Storj Edge Services, Storj Edge Services only hold customer encryption information during the duration of an operation but not longer.
 Such customer encryption information is stored encrypted at rest.
 This data is encrypted with a key given to the user that Storj does not keep.
 Without an encryption key, no one, including Storj, can access customer encrypted information.
 The user must provide this key as part of their operation authentication.